Vanilla-OS/handbook/_posts/2022-12-10-install-additional-drivers.md

 ![Vanilla Control Center - Drivers](/assets/uploads/vanilla-control-center-install-driver.webp)

-Once the installation is complete, you will get asked to reboot the system.
+Once the installation is complete, you will be requested to reboot the system.

 ## Manual installation

 ### APT Package

-- If you prefer to install drivers manually, you can do it using the transactional shell.
+- If you prefer to install drivers manually, you can do so using the transactional shell.
 Open the terminal and run the following command:

 ```bash
 sudo abroot exec apt install <driver>
 ```

 Where `<driver>` is the package name that offers the driver you want to install.
-For example,  Installing the NVIDIA driver at version 525 can be done by executing the following command:
+For example, installing the NVIDIA driver at version 525 can be done by executing the following command:

 ```bash
 sudo abroot exec apt install nvidia-driver-525